🧠 See how Yahini's briefs outperform manual prompts across 11 metrics →

 By digging into those details and fleshing out audience profiles, you can see the bigger picture.
 You gain true insight into the mindset, context, and needs driving their content consumption.

 With that understanding, your briefs take on a whole new level of relevance and authenticity.
 You're no longer just checking boxes with keywords.
-You're providing guidance that addresses the human challenges and desires at the core of their search behavior.
+You're providing guidance that addresses the human challenges and desires at the core of their search behavior, leading to a well crafted content brief

 Map to the Buyer's Journey

-I see so many content marketers taking a one-size-fits-all approach to their briefs and strategy.
-They just crank out blog posts without considering where their audience is in their buyer's journey.
+I see so many content marketing professionals taking a one-size-fits-all approach to their briefs and strategy.
+They just crank out blog posts without considering where their target audience is in their buyer's journey or their overall content goals.

 Not every single person landing on your site has the same goals, questions, and interests.
 Their intent is shaped by which stage of the marketing funnel they're in.